SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 You will be asked for the iRODS server you would like to connect to the port (standard 1247), the zone name of the iRODS server, your iRODS user name and password.

 ### Basic commands
-First we will have a look at some very basic commands to move through the logical namespace in iRPDS.
+First we will have a look at some very basic commands to move through the logical namespace in iRODS.
 The basic commands in iRODS are very similar to bash/shell commands.
-You can browse through your coollections with:
+You can browse through your collections with:

 ```
 ils